 What are the bikes like?

-A service team monitors the stations’ status and re-distributes the bikes as necessary.
+The maintenance team monitors the stations’ status and re-distributes the bikes as necessary.
 Sometimes, if the demand is high, a station can momentarily be full or empty of bikes.
 We apologize for the inconvenience and thank you for your understanding!